 Psychotherapy, also known as talk therapy or psychological counseling is used to identify the patterns of behaviors, thoughts, beliefs, etc. that may impact individuals with conduct disorder.

-There are medications that can assist in the treatment of conduct disorder.
-Stimulants such as Ritalin, Dexedrine and Cylert are sometimes prescribed for children and adolescents with severe Conduct Disorder in order to reduce impulsivity and aggressive behavior.
-Ritalin is the most frequently prescribed stimulant medication used for this purpose.
+Some medications can assist in the treatment of conduct disorder.
+Stimulants are sometimes prescribed for children and adolescents with severe Conduct Disorder to reduce impulsivity and aggressive behavior.
 If an individual is taking medications, it is important to know the side effects of the medication and consult a psychiatrist.

 - American Psychiatric Association (2019).
 Diagnostic and statistical manual of mental disorders.
 (5th ed.)
 Arlington, VA: American Psychiatric Association.